 WDFW Beach Season Information

-Clam, mussel, and oyster seasons OPEN for harvest April 1 through June 30, 2024.
+Clam, mussel, and oyster seasons OPEN for harvest April 1 and projected to CLOSE for harvest May 31, 2025.

 Harvesting seasons apply to salt marshes and tidal beach area.
 Port Townsend Ship Canal (Portage Beach) shares a boundary with Indian Island County Park.
 This boundary is roughly marked by the jetty at the south end of the Port Townsend Ship Canal.
 Harvesting seasons may be different on these beaches.
 See the beach map photo below for the approximate boundary between Port Townsend Ship Canal tidelands and Indian Island County Park.
 The Port Townsend Ship Canal beach access is also known as Lions Club Park.